“Following your passion is a luxury. Following your values is a necessity.”

 Acceptances (vs. wishful thinking)

-True assessment of where the company stands with regards to structure, culture, products, projects etc. Be real about the status quo.
-If there is incentive to sugar coat or even to be deceptive about how things are, the company has a problem that needs to be addressed.
+A clear-eyed assessment of where the company truly stands—its structure, culture, products, and projects—is essential.
+Be real about the status quo.
+If there’s an incentive to sugarcoat or obscure reality, that’s a problem in itself and needs to be addressed..

 Presence (vs. distraction)